mochk1/React-CEP/README.md

 # React-CEP
-Develope React Extensions For Adobe Products
+Develop React Extensions For Adobe Products

 A node.js project for easily creating extenstion for adobe apps with React - Photoshop, Afer Effects, Premiere etc..